Plants: Nature’s Lifeline and Beauty

 Climate Change

-Rising temperatures and changing weather patterns disrupt plant growth cycles and habitats, leading to biodiversity loss.
+Rising temperatures and changing weather patterns disrupt growth cycles and habitats, leading to biodiversity loss.

 Pollution